-This means regularly maintaining common areas such as swimming pools and community centers, as well as scheduling services such as trash pickup and recycling.
+This means regularly maintaining common areas such as swimming pools and community centers.
+This also includes scheduling services such as trash pickup and recycling.
 HOA boards also enforce architectural standards — dictating what homeowners can or cannot change when it comes to the exterior of the property — based on the community’s governing documents.

 Board members have a responsibility to uphold the functions of the association and allocate the budget for necessary expenses.
 Examples of appropriate expenditures could be updating the common areas, paying maintenance workers, holding annual board meetings, and hiring an association management company such as Elite Management Services.

 The budget is made up of the funds collected from community members and is monitored by the HOA Treasurer.
 Board members determine the fee rates for those who live within an HOA community.
 If the board members are concerned about their ability to impose and collect funds, they could confidently outsource their accounting and collection duties to EMS.

 2. Avoid Communities with High HOA Fees

 HOA fees are usually one of the first things that potential home buyers look at.
 If they see that the amount is too high, they immediately lose interest in your community.
 While HOA fees are indeed important to consider, it shouldn’t be the only consideration.
 As such, avoiding communities with HOA fees too high is one of our common HOA misconceptions.